 On the personal front…

 After a cross-country move and four months sailing around the globe, SVV and I moved back to my roots and permanently(!) chose a locale in Middle Tennessee.
 I absolutely love it here and have completely fallen in love with the South all over again.
-And I love the fact that so many people have wanted to come see Nashville and its surrounds—including two of my besties Lemon and Katy, my West Coast bud Stef, my new pal Erin, and my study abroad companion Evan.
+And I love the fact that so many people have wanted to come see Nashville and its surrounds—including two of my besties Lemon and Katy, my new pal Erin, and my study abroad companion Evan.

 I saw a whole lot of concerts, from Bonnaroo and Music Fest to two tapings of CMT Crossroads to Aerosmith to multiple shows at the Grand Ole Opry.
 (And I already bought tickets to two different shows of Taylor Swift’s RED tour next fall!)